-To modify the RTCM input settings, see the configuration section in the u-blox ZED-F9R Interface description [2].
+To modify the RTCM input settings, see the configuration section in the applicable interface description [2].

 Users need to be aware of the datum used by the correction source.
 The receiver position will provide coordinates in the correction source reference frame.
 This may need to be taken into account when using the RTK-derived position.
 See the Reference frames section in the Appendix for more information.